Reporting on sustainability topics

 For the LLB Group, sustainability as a corporate responsibility also means meeting the expectations of the different internal and external stakeholder groups.
 We are in regular dialogue – personally, by electronic media, or at information meetings, working sessions or conferences – with the different stakeholders who affect the course of our business and over whom we have influence.

-The most important stakeholder groups are in particular:
+The most significant stakeholder groups are in particular:

 - Clients: Their needs are uppermost at every point of contact.
 Using various channels, we determine the needs and level of satisfaction of our clients.